pfirsich/joml/README.md

 Also this has a profound impact on the APIs of the parsers.
 For example in Python JOML strings would be `bytes` objects and not `str`/`unicode` objects.
 Similar problems would arise for Rust or Java.
 This has the potential to very annoying.
 *There is **very** little use in allowing non-unicode strings.
 Almost all cases that I can imagine are better solved in another way.*

+Also I think most applications for JOML are configuration files, which should very, very rarely contain binary data.
+And with its rarity, you can justify a necessity to base64 or hex-encode the data.

 ### Valid Keys
 Currently unquoted keys can be anything.
 They may include newlines or hashes.
 They may look arbitrarily weird, as long as they do not contain a colon.
 You can sort of emulate annotations (see below) with them `position (vec2): [0, 0]`, which is kind of cool, but I think in general, you can do too much stuff that looks confusing.
 I should restrict the valid characters of keys, but I need to think about to what subset exactly.

+I think that weird stuff like braces and spaces should definitely be allowed, because you can emulate missing features (like annotations) and I have very often wanted to annotate fields with types (either like `position (vec2): [0, 0]` or maybe like `vec2 position: [0, 0]`)

 ### Dictionaries
 I think that dictionaries should absolutely be ordered.
 In that case duplicate keys can be easily resolved by having a later occurence override the earlier one.
 It remains to be decided whether all elements should be saved, only the latest (in the document) value of a duplicate key should be saved or whether an error should be generated if a key is used multiple times.
 In YAML and TOML keys must be unique.
 The JSON RFC only recommends that keys be unique (via "SHOULD").

+For every other configuration language I have used, their libraries have arguments in their issue trackers about keeping the order when loading or saving files.
+And every time I have stumbled upon these arguments I did so, because I needed that behaviour.
+Eventually every good library ends up supporting a way to keep the order when loading or when saving.
+Mostly I have needed it for roundtrip (de-)serialization of some sort.
+I also used it multiple times to simplify configurations (i.e. have a dictionary of rules that can be applied/checked in order instead of a list of objects).

+My opinion that this is the way to go solidified even more and I think for languages like C++, where no ordered map type is available and you would have to replace a `std::map` with a `std::vector<std::pair<...>>`, which is very unergonomic, libraries should be encouraged to add methods like `is_map` and `to_map`, to check for duplicate keys and to convert to a map-like type respectively.

 ### Types / Annotations
 I would like to have had type-annotations in the past.
 Should it be possible to prepend values with a type (`position: (vec2) [0, 0], color: (color) [1, 0, 0]` or `bytes: <hex> "baadf00d"`) and the type name would be saved alongside the value.